Hmmm, Pinterest for Business? Really?

 7.)
 Check your analytics:

-Not on Pinterest, but everywhere else.
 That’s why I wasted a ton of time doing stuff that didn’t work at all.
 I don’t want you to repeat my mistake.
-If you want to do Pinterest for business, then analyzing everything is a must.
+If you want to do Pinterest for business, then analyzing how your pins are doing is a must!

 You can find the analytics in the top left corner of your Pinterest account.
 Click on overview and check all the stats.
-But I suggest you focus on your blog analytics more because on Pinterest it’s not that accurate.
+But I suggest you focus on your blog analytics more because Pinterest analytics are not that accurate.

 Here is an example of my analytics (you can see a big drop because I wasn’t posting manually)

 - PinFunnels – you can read my whole review on this course here.
-It’s more than just a Pinterest course because it teaches you about funnels, creating lead magnets, nurturing your email list, selling and so much more.
-Get PinFunnels here.
+It’s more than just a Pinterest course because it teaches you about funnels, creating lead magnets, nurturing your email list, selling, and so much more.

 CONCLUSION:

-You can see why Pinterest for business is a must.
+You can see why Pinterest for business is so amazing.
 I find it way easier to reach out to more people, plus my email list is growing faster than ever before.
+I’m sure you’ll see a better visibility too.

 When you do Pinterest marketing the right way, you will reap the rewards faster and for many years.
-Every blogger and entrepreneur who learned to market on Pinterest, is saying that’s their main source of traffic and income.
+Every blogger and small business owner who learned to market on Pinterest, is saying that’s their main source of traffic and income.

 Do you have any Pinterest marketing questions?
 Leave them in comments below and I’ll help you out.